STANDARDS-BASED REPORTING AT HALL MIDDLE SCHOOL

 How does standards-based grading differ from traditional A-F grading?

-A standards-based grading system measures a student’s proficiency in grade-level standards by prioritizing the most recent, consistent level of performance.
+A standards-based reporting system measures a student’s proficiency in grade-level standards by prioritizing the most recent, consistent level of performance.
 A student who may struggle at the beginning of a grading period when first encountering new material is still able to demonstrate proficiency in key content/concepts by the end of a grading period and have that reflected on the report card.
 In a traditional grading system, a student’s performance for an entire trimester is averaged together.
 Early quiz scores that are low are averaged together with more proficient performance later in the course, resulting in a lower overall grade than current performance indicates.

 We want our students to focus on learning and growth, not points and percentages.
 We want our students to see learning as a continuous process guided by rich feedback, not a process of gaining/losing points.
 We want every parent to know the specific standards their child is learning and to see growth over time.
 Other reasons for standards-based-grading include: